 - Also, check the ‘My table has headers’ option if the table contains headers.

 - Click OK to move forward.

 - As a result, the existing data will convert into a table.

-Read More: How to Create Table from Data Model in Excel (With Easy Steps)
+Read More: Create Table in Excel Using Shortcut

 STEP 2: Change Table Design